Consultations required by law

 The process to appoint judges in England and Wales is governed by the Constitutional Reform Act 2005 and the Judicial Appointments Regulations 2013.

 The JAC, sitting as the Selection and Character Committee, is ultimately responsible for selecting and recommending candidates for judicial appointments.
-It is responsible for all character issues.
 When making recommendations for judicial appointment, it considers all materials including self-assessments, independent assessments, panel evaluations and statutory consultation material.

 The JAC’s approach

 The JAC has introduced a revised approach to the use of statutory consultation for exercises launching from September 2022.
-This is in response to an independent review of the operation of statutory consultation.
+This is in response to an independent review of how statutory consultation operates.

 Each selection exercise information page will detail the processes in place and other important information with which candidates can and should familiarise themselves.
 It will include information about the statutory consultation process.

-Statutory consultees must only provide responses that are objective and evidence-based.
-They are given clear guidance to this effect, which is published on each individual selection exercise information page where relevant.
-Panel members understand fully the need for objective, evidence-based statutory consultation responses, that mere assertion or speculation is not to be taken into account and that no adverse conclusions should be drawn in the absence of statutory consultation feedback.
+Panel members will use the comments provided to inform the overall assessment of the candidate against the merit-based selection criteria, where it is considered alongside the candidate’s self-assessment, independent assessment and performance at selection day.
+Panel members fully understand the need for objective, evidence-based statutory consultation comments, and that mere assertion or speculation is not to be taken into account and that no adverse conclusions should be drawn in the absence of statutory consultation feedback.